-Simon and Rachel have been running now for more than 4 months and, as we approach Christmas, they are tackling the cold winter conditions of Ireland in December.
-By the 4th of December they reached Carrigaholt on the Westerly coast of Ireland and on their journey they have faced many challenges.
-Not only has much of their route been ran off-road, Simon and Rachel have endured illness, exhaustion and extremely difficult conditions.
+Simon and Rachel have been running now for more than 4 months and throughout Christmas and the New Year they have been tackling the cold and wintery conditions.
+Together they have run over 1500 miles and raised more than £4,000!
+Together they are heading northwards on the westerly coast and spent New Year’s Eve in Belmullet, Co Mayo.
+The scenery may be beautiful but the challenge is tough!
+Not only has the majority of their route been off-road, Simon and Rachel have endured illness, exhaustion and extremely tough conditions.
+Despite the love and generosity of the people they are meeting along they way they are still spending several nights a week sleeping outdoors and staying dry is difficult.
 However, they have also had many adventures and met fantastic people along the way.
-They have experienced everything from cold-water swimming to climbing the tallest mountain in Ireland.
+They have experienced everything from cold-water swimming with seals to climbing the tallest mountain in Ireland, Carrauntoohil.

 On Saturday, we arrived after a 19-mile day of running in the rain and wind.
 We were feeling pretty positive but achey and in need of a shower/laundry after a few days of running and camping so Simon walked into the first hotel we came to [the Arklow Bay Hotel], described what we were doing and asked if there was anything they could do to help.
 Without batting an eyelid, the duty manager sat us down, asked us about Ecologia and went off to organise tea and a room, where they let us rest for the last two nights with breakfast included!
 Amazing!

 This isn’t the only gesture of good will that they have received.
 While in Wexford, Rachel and Simon received a great reception from the Riverbank House Hotel.
 Rachel said: